apple/swift-protobuf/Sources/SwiftProtobuf/Docs.docc/API.md

-Note #2: In most cases where an enum case name might conflict with a Swift reserved word, or otherwise cause problems, the code generator will protect the enum case name by surrounding it with backticks.
+Note #2: In most cases where an enum case name might conflict with a Swift reserved word, or otherwise cause problems, the code generator protects the enum case name by surrounding it with backticks.
-In the few cases where this is insufficient, the code generator will append an additional underscore `_` to the converted name.
+In the few cases where this is insufficient, the code generator appends an additional underscore `_` to the converted name.

 ## Message Fields